allapilgun/Projekt_zaliczeniowy/README.md

 <img width="219" alt="Application_Structure" src="https://user-images.githubusercontent.com/43549462/82710109-5a20c500-9c82-11ea-8f06-0f82c1478121.PNG">

 Create 'database.db' by running 'baza_init.py' (Fig 2).
+There are four tables in the DB: 'ingredients', 'recipes', 'ingredients_to_recipes', 'users'.
+There was used 'Many to Many Relationships'.

 #### Fig 2.
 DB Schema